iawnix/md/README.md

     - This script is used to estimate the volume of molecules using Monte Carlo method based on the atomic vdw radius in the top file
 5. bin/RESP.py
     - This script is used to assist in the construction of the Amber position for small molecules, and the charge is calculated using Gaussian's RESP charge
+6. bin/ProRdfv1.0
+    - This script is designed to calculate the radial distribution function (RDF) between proteins and water molecules.
+Note that the method for calculating the box volume has been revised in this script.
+Instead of using a single frame's box volume, it calculates the average box volume across all frames.
+This approach provides a more accurate representation of the system's average properties over time.